knkasa/LSTM_forecast/README.md

 ![image1](https://github.com/knkasa/LSTM_forecast/blob/main/USDJPY%20priceDirection(JPY).png)

 * Earned profit(pips) based on the forward test using the above model.
 Buy position if the model predicts increase in price, and sell if the prediction price drops.
+(Note: the actuall pips is 100 times that of the value in the graph.
+So, roughly ~2600 pips is earned between the year 2019~2022)

 ![image2](https://github.com/knkasa/LSTM_forecast/blob/main/Earned%20profit%20from%20forward%20test.png)

-* Variable importance using shrply.
+* Feature importance using sarpley.

 ![image3](https://github.com/knkasa/LSTM_forecast/blob/main/Variable%20importance2.png)